adr1enbe4udou1n/blog/content/posts/12-build-your-own-kubernetes-cluster-part-3/index.md

 This allow to validate that `auth` and `ip` middelwares are working properly.

 {{< alert >}}
 If you get `Forbidden`, it's because `middleware-ip` can't get your real IP, try to disable it firstly to confirm you have dashboard access with credentials.
-Then try to re-enable it by changing the [ip strategy](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/#ipstrategy).
-For exemple, if you're behing Cloudflare edge proxies :
+Then try to re-enable it by changing the [IP strategy](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/#ipstrategy).
+For example, if you're behind Cloudflare edge proxies :

 {{< highlight file="traefik.tf" >}}